-To receive a coal mining and reclamation permit or an EPA permit in Ohio, principals must first obtain a bond.
+To receive a coal mining and reclamation permit or an EPA permit in Ohio, principals must first obtain a surety bond.

 The Ohio Department of Taxation requires bonds for the dealer in motor vehicle fuel bond, the cigarette stamp tax credit bond, and the vendor sales tax bond.